-The prayer of the Psalmist does not put the responsibility for the problems of his people on them or their persecutors but on God.
+The Psalmist’s prayer does not accept responsibility for the problems of his people.
+The blame is not placed upon God’s people or their persecutors but on God himself.
 It is as though he points his finger upward and says, “you did this.”

-Count the “thou” statements in this portion of the Psalm.
+How many “thou” statements in the remainder of the Psalm?
 I counted seven that place responsibility upon the Lord.
 Did I count correctly?

 I imagine the Lord in Heaven responding with this reply, “Did I do that?”